vault27/Foundation/paloalto.md

 - Allow - The firewall permits access and doesn’t apply a DoS Protection profile.
 Traffic that matches the rule is allowed.
 - Protect — The firewall protects the devices defined in the DoS Protection policy rule by applying the specified DoS Protection profile or profiles thresholds to traffic that matches the rule.
 A rule can have one aggregate DoS Protection profile and one classified DoS Protection profile, and for classified profiles, you can use the source IP, destination IP, or both to increment the flood threshold counters, as described in Classified Versus Aggregate DoS Protection.
 Incoming packets count against both DoS Protection profile thresholds if the they match the rule.

 The Allow and Deny actions enable you to make exceptions within larger groups

+**DoS profile Objects > Security Profiles > DoS Protection**

+- Two types: Aggregate or Classified

 ### SD-WAN